-- Form a carpool to reduce the number of cars in school zones. - Work with school officials to designate specific car pick-up/dropoff locations and staggered times for walkers and riders. - Comply with the speed limit in school zones. - When you see a stopped school bus with flashing red lights and stop arm activated, you must stop, regardless of the direction you're travelling. - Don't move until the red lights stop flashing, the stop arm is no longer activated and the bus begins to move.
+- Form a carpool to reduce the number of cars in school zones. - Work with school officials to designate specific car pick-up/drop-off locations and staggered times for walkers and riders. - Comply with the speed limit in school zones. - When you see a stopped school bus with flashing red lights, you must stop, regardless of the direction you're travelling. - Don't move until the red lights stop flashing and the bus begins to move, or risk a fine and losing demerit points.